 In recognition of his chess accomplishments, Short was appointed MBE (Member of the British Empire)*** in 1999.
 He was made an Honorary Fellow of the then Bolton Institute of Higher Education in 1993 and was awarded the Honorary degree of Doctor of Science by the University of Bolton in 2010.
 In August 2005, he was unanimously elected Secretary General of the Commonwealth Chess Association.
 In June 2006 he became its President, until stepping down in January 2008.
 Finally, he has won tournaments in 29 different countries.****

-He is currently residing in Greece, married to Rhea Argyro Karageorgiou with two children.
+He lives in Greece with his wife Rhea Argyro Karageorgiou and their two children.

 World Championship Index: http://www.mark-weeks.com/chess/wcc.... live rating: http://www.2700chess.com; ; Nigel Short Turns 40: http://www.chessbase.com/newsdetail...; FIDE database: http://ratings.fide.com/hist.phtml?...; The Encyclopedia of Team Chess: http://www.olimpbase.org/; * Historical ratings and rankings: http://www.schachchronik.de/ranglis...; ** The first chessbase article is: http://www.chessbase.com/newsdetail... with the other rounds reported by Short included round by round at the following link: http://www.chessbase.com/eventlist.... *** MBE: Wikipedia article: Order of the British Empire **** http://www.chessbase.com/newsdetail...